Some areas or features may be closed due to COVID-19 restrictions

 The Islands zone is home to the award-winning and world’s first multi-species rotational Islands exhibit which simulates the way these animals live in the wild.

 Traveling through the Indonesian Village area of the Islands, you may catch a glimpse of the elusive Sumatran tiger, hang out with orangutans, sing with the siamangs, or chill with the Malayan tapirs or babirusas.
-Explore the indoor Islands Pavilion where you may encounter one of these species in one of their rotatonal exhibit spaces as well as meet rare species like the Victoria crowned pigeon.
+Explore the indoor Islands Pavilion where you may encounter one of these species in one of their rotational exhibit spaces as well as meet rare species like the Victoria crowned pigeon.
 Walk along the balmy bird trail with Jambu fruit doves and other colorful birds that may join you on the path.
-Steel your nerves in reptile area where you may encounter the very rare and very endangered Cuban crocodile.
+Cool off in the newly renovated penguin cliffs with the African penguins Steel your nerves in reptile area where you may encounter the very rare and very endangered Cuban crocodile.

 An Islands adventure awaits!
 Whether you are trekking through the Islands Pavilion, outside enjoying the beachy settings of Penguin Cove with the little penguins or waving to the giant Aldabra tortoises lumbering near the stream, you will be immersed in the sounds, sights and culture of the islands.